Further and higher education qualifications

 Who awards further and higher education qualifications?

-Further education and training covers education and training from post-primary level to higher education.
+Further education and training covers education and training after post-primary level and up to higher education.

 Higher education and training is provided mainly in universities and colleges of technology or equivalent bodies.